Floods are no fun, especially when your house is down-river, you never know when the water level soars up and ruins your otherwise perfect weekend.

 - The maximum GPH is not high enough for extremely flood-prone areas

-How to Pick the Right Sump Pump Battery
+How to Pick the Best Battery For Your Pump?

 A sump pump is more of a necessity than a luxury when the floodwater is rising by the hour.
 This is when a backup sump pump battery comes into play.